 Procedure for sit and reach test

-Sliding your hands on the ruler, lean at your hips.
+- Sliding your hands on the ruler, lean on your hips.

 Disadvantages of sit and reach test